aiven/devportal/docs/products/dragonfly/howto/migrate-aiven-redis-df-console.rst

 4. Select **Import database** to initiate the import process.

 Step 1: Configure
 '''''''''''''''''''
 Begin the migration process by selecting **Import an Aiven for Redis service**:

-1. From the drop-down menu, select the **Project name**.
+1. From the drop-down menu, select your project name.
-2. From the subsequent drop-down, select the **Service name** of the Aiven for Redis database you intend to migrate.
+2. From the subsequent drop-down, select the Aiven for Redis database you intend to migrate.
-4. Select **Get started** to proceed with the migration.
+3. Click **Get started** to proceed with the migration.

 Step 2: Validation
 ''''''''''''''''''''''
 The Aiven Console will automatically attempt to validate the database configurations for the selected Aiven for Redis service.
-Select **Run validation** to validate the connection.
+Click **Run validation** to validate the connection.

 .. warning::